Above: Approaching the summit from Malaucène side.

 With 6 kilometres to go, at Chalet Reynard, the route joins the classic Bédoin route, and becomes the toughest part of this 3rd ascent.
 But I was vaguely euphoric at this point as I realized I would succeed.
 The views passing the Tom Simpson memorial:

 Less than a kilometre from the summit is the Col des Tempêtes (storm pass!) and the wind almost always seems scarily strong here.
-As I approached, I was only 400 metres away, but for the first time felt truly exhausted as I tried to stay upright and push up:
+As I approached, I was only 400 metres away from the summit, but for the first time felt truly exhausted as I tried to stay upright and keep pedalling:

 But at as I turned pass the col, I had a helping tail-wind as I survived the final steep half kilometre.